Transcript: Melatonin & Breast Cancer

 For billions of years, life on the planet Earth has evolved with about 12 hours of light and 12 hours of dark.
-We discovered fire awhile ago, but have only been using candles about 5,000 years and electric lighting for only about a century.
+We discovered fire a while ago, but have been using candles only about 5,000 years, and electric lighting for only about a century.
 This is what the country used to look like.
-Then 20 years later.
-20 years more years.
-And then estimated about 20 years in the future.
+Then 20 years later; 20 more years.
+And then, estimated, about 20 years in the future.

 What about shift workers who work in the middle of the night?
 Increased risk, right?
 Melatonin production is interrupted.
-What if you live in neighborhood with really bright street lights.
-Increased risk—they took satellite photos and the brighter neighborhoods seemed to correlate with greater breast cancer risk.
+What if you live in a neighborhood with really bright street lights?
+Increased risk; they took satellite photos, and the brighter neighborhoods seemed to correlate with greater breast cancer risk.

 Anyway, fact—but what does this have to do with nutrition?
 Last year, for the first time ever, melatonin levels and food choices were studied.
 The Harvard Nurses’ Study found two foods significantly associated with melatonin suppression—like a bright light at night, which is bad.
 They looked at fruits, vegetables, nuts, bread, meat, and dairy.
 In which group were the offenders found?

 Both meat and dairy intake were associated with lower melatonin levels, which may help explain why they found that meat and dairy intake in adolescence was associated with breast cancer risk later in life.